mpv-player/mpv/DOCS/man/vo.rst

         Whether or not to clear the terminal while drawing frames.

     ``--vo-sixel-exit-clear=<yes|no>`` (default: yes)
         Whether or not to clear the terminal on quit.
 When set to no - the last sixel image stays on screen after quit, with the cursor following it.

+    ``--vo-sixel-buffered=<yes|no>`` (default: no)
+        Buffers the full output sequence before writing it to the terminal.
+        On POSIX platforms, this can help prevent interruption (including from other applications) and thus broken images on POSIX platforms, but may come at a performance cost with some terminals.

     Sixel image quality options: